For many collectors, what is going on inside a watch is at least as important as the outward aesthetics.

 It may be 30-years old, but the Caliber 3135 and its variants still drive some of the crown’s finest.
 The Sub, the 36mm Day-Date and the three largest Oyster Perpetual models all house versions, plus or minus extra functionality.

 It is a movement which has been kept relevant, even at a company in an almost permanent state of flux, by a relentless series of updates during its lifetime.

-Most recent, and signifying a major breakthrough in the industry, is the Parachrom Bleu hairspring.
+The most recent, and signifying a major breakthrough in the industry, is the Parachrom Bleu hairspring.
 It replaced the previous Nivarox-made item and is made up of an alloy of Rolex’s own devising.
-A composite of niobium and zirconium, it launched in 2000 following five years of development and was given a further update in 2005 with a new surface treatment which turned blue when exposed to the air, hence the name.
+A composite of niobium and zirconium, it launched in 2000 following five years of development and was given a further update in 2005 with a new surface treatment that turned blue when exposed to the air, hence the name.
 Antimagnetic, impervious to temperature variations and with 10 times more resistance to shocks than traditional hairsprings, it has since been rolled out across the entire Rolex fleet.

 While it may not win any style awards, the Cal.
-3135 does what it was built to do flawlessly—which is really at the core of the Rolex spirit.
+3135 does what it was built to do flawlessly – which is really at the core of the Rolex spirit.
 Modest in appearance and complications, it is still a caliber against which all others are judged.